Cameron Faculty of Science

 Most of our students have the opportunity to work in a research lab or for a local company as volunteers, student workers, through our internship courses and the capstone thesis.
 Several of our students publish their research in scientific journals.

-The Faculty of Science delivers top-quality academic programming in Biology, Psychology, and Environmental Science.
-Faculty of Science programs are built to help students develop critical thinking skills allowing them to contribute solutions to current challenges facing humanity in the twenty-first century.
-The Faculty of Science prides itself on exceptional faculty/student relationships.
+The Cameron Faculty of Science delivers top-quality academic programming in Biology, Psychology, and Environmental Science.
+Our programs are built to help students develop critical thinking skills allowing them to contribute solutions to current challenges facing humanity in the twenty-first century.
+The Cameron Faculty of Science prides itself on exceptional faculty/student relationships.
 Our small class-sizes allow students to get to know their professors, and meet with them regularly to ensure that they are reaching their goals.

 Consequently, our graduates leave Algoma University feeling like they have truly become scientists.
 Many graduates report that this experience greatly prepared them for their careers.